Housing action trust

 Housing action trusts (HAT) were non-departmental public bodies, set up to redevelop some of the poorest council housing estates in England's inner-city suburbs.

 Six housing action trusts were established under the Housing Act 1988.
 Each HAT was administered by a board appointed by the Deputy Prime Minister.
+They were required to award construction works contracts in accordance with public sector procurement laws.